Expo Personal Gear List

 Clothes

-Expo can be hot, cold, wet or dry, or (more usually) all of these in rapid succession and combination!
-It can be really dank and cold (cold fog or snowing!) in the bivi.
+Expo can be hot, cold, wet or dry, often in rapid succession and combination!
+It can be really dank and cold (cold fog or snowing!) at top camp.
+Fast drying clothes are the best kind.

 - Essentials

-- Sunshades, sun cream, sunhat - do not underestimate the power of the sun when wandering across the plateau!
+- Sunshades, sunhat - do not underestimate the power of the sun when wandering across the plateau!

 - Warm hat, gloves.